VisualBee Toolbar (Delta Search Redirect)

 To change your homepage from visualbee.delta-search.com to your preferred domain, click on the "gear" icon (at the top right corner of Internet Explorer) select "Internet Options", in the opened window remove visualbee.delta-search.com and enter your preferred domain, which will open each time you launch Internet Explorer.

 Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 In the opened window select "Search Providers", set "Google", "Bing" or any other preferred search engine as your default and then remove "VisualBee Search".

-If you continue to have problems with redirects to visualbee.delta-search.com, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the visualbee toolbar (delta search redirect), reset your Internet Explorer settings to default.

 Windows XP users: Click "Start", click "Run", in the opened window type "inetcpl.cpl" In the opened window click the "Advanced" tab, then click Reset.